Polymarket vs. Kalshi

 | Darts | MMA | Chess |

-Political events are among the most popular contracts at both Polymarket in Kalshi, with each earning a sport on our best political betting sites of 2026 list.
-Each predicition site offers a wide-range of local and international political markets, such as 'How long will the U.S. government shutdown last?' and 'Outcome of the Brazil Presidential Election?'
+Political events are among the most popular contracts at both Polymarket in Kalshi, with each earning a spot on our best political betting sites of 2026 list.
+Each prediction site offers a wide range of local and international political markets, such as 'How long will the U.S. government shutdown last?' and 'Outcome of the Brazil Presidential Election?'

 Expert Verdict

-While the variety of contracts are quite similar across both platforms, I personally prefer to use Polymarket for politcal trading.
+While the variety of contracts is quite similar on both platforms, Polymarket is stronger for political trading.
 I find it tends to lean towards niche and global interests, including more controversial or sensationalist markets.
 For example, Polymarket has offered contracts on political leader assassinations, military strikes, and wars.

 Economics